Letter 4: We are Nature

 Mike Brooks, Humanity’s Real Problem: Accelerating Evolutionary Mismatch, Psychology Today, April 2025.

-Biomimicry Institute, Nature’s Unifying Patterns, retrieved May 2025.
+Biomimicry Institute, Nature’s Unifying Patterns, Biomimicry Insitutute, 2021.

-Fritjof Capra, Systems Theorist Fritjof Capra Explains Why We Can’t Address Our Societal Issues in Isolation, retrieved May 2025.
+Fritjof Capra, Systems Theorist Fritjof Capra Explains Why We Can’t Address Our Societal Issues in Isolation, The Great Simplification, May 2025.

-Lisa Feldman Barrett, The Predictive Brain, retrieved May 2025.
+Lisa Feldman Barrett, The Predictive Brain, The Edge, May 2016.

-Maria Papova, Symbiosis and the Unself: Evolutionary Biologist Lynn Margulis on How Interbeing Shapes Life on Earth, retrieved May 2025.
+Maria Papova, Symbiosis and the Unself: Evolutionary Biologist Lynn Margulis on How Interbeing Shapes Life on Earth, The Marginalian, December 2022.

 Your words can be read, but they can also be felt on an energetic level that’s incredibly penetrating to the soul.
 Very grateful for this transmission.